Panama Canal Drought Is Changing Global Shipping Routes

-The Water Crisis Explained
+The Water Problem Explained

 Container lines are making difficult choices.
 Some vessels now take the longer route around Cape Horn, adding 8-10 days to voyages between Asia and the US East Coast.
 Others are diverting to the Suez Canal, despite longer distances for certain trade lanes.